Organizational Change (eBook)

 New Harbinger Publications

-Mindfulness and Acceptance in Behavioral Medicine (eBook)$39.35Select options
+Assessing Mindfulness and Acceptance Processes in Clients (eBook)$47.15Select options

 In Assessing Mindfulness and Acceptance Processes in Clients, well-known psychology researcher Ruth Baer and eleven other contributors including Kelly Wilson, Lizabeth Roemer, and Jean Kristeller examine how mindfulness works, explain how to measure mindfulness in clients, and explore how mindfulness can account for improvements in psychological functioning.